 If you can stand on the backs of giants, why shouldn’t you?
-This article tells you how other successful video campaigns made it, and how you can follow in their footsteps.
+This article tells you how 17 Video Marketing and Advertising Campaigns made it, and how you can follow in their footsteps.

 Video marketing is a tricky thing.
 On one hand, it is a huge effort, especially when compared to other marketing campaigns.
 Lots of thought and resources go into each frame being shot.
 However, all this effort can bear tremendous fruit.
 This is especially true when we consider the huge traction video have had in this year.
 It has been said that this influence will further grow this coming ear.
 According to Clickbank, around 74% of all Internet traffic this 2017 will be comprised completely of videos.
 Facebook alone has more than 8 billion video views each day, this time according to Slido Marketing Manager Juraj Holub.

 Video is a great storytelling tool, and it has the ability to hook people into the idea immediately.
 Because of this, more and more people prefer viewing videos over any other media form.
 Video has grown not just as an entertainment but also as a marketing platform, and one of the biggest markers of this fact is the entrance of the term “viral videos” into common parlance.

 But just because videos have gone viral in the past does not mean it can instantly be reproducible.
 Almost everyone who uploads a video nowadays does so hoping that it will be “viral” at some point.
 There is strict competition, and your video has to really stand out for it to be noticed.
 You will need to know the successful video marketing campaign secrets.